tomas-fryza/avr-course/Labs/07-uart/README.md

 ## Lab assignment

 1. Preparation tasks (done before the lab at home).
 Submit:
-   * Table voltage divider values, calculated and measured ADC values for all five buttons.
+   * Table with voltage divider, calculated, and measured ADC values for all five buttons.

 ## References